Incident DetailsCause of Death:

 Detective Elza O'Dell died from gunshot wounds he suffered one week earlier after being shot when he and his partner tried to arrest a subject.

 The officers had responded after the man's ex-wife complained he had come to her house with a knife.
 They followed the subject into a building and confronted him, at which time he shot Detective O'Dell five times.
-Shot in the throat, abdomen and right leg, Detective O'Dell lingered for a week before he died from his injuries.
+Shot in the throat, abdomen and right leg, he lingered for a week before he died from his injuries.

 • Detective O'Dell is the first African-American law enforcement line of duty death in Lake County.